wp-plugins/si-contact-form/readme.txt

 Here is a [tutorial about file permissions](http://www.stadtaus.com/en/tutorials/chmod-ftp-file-permissions.php)

 This script can be used to test if your PHP installation will support the CAPTCHA:
-Open this URL in your web browser to run the test:
+Click on the "Test if your PHP installation will support the CAPTCHA" link on the Options page. or open this URL in your web browser to run the test:
-`/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/secureimage_test.php`
-This link can be found on the `Captcha Settings` page.
+`/wp-content/plugins/si-captcha-for-wordpress/captcha-secureimage/test/index.php`

 = Is this plugin available in other languages? =